poplus/home-poplus/_posts/2015-04-03-using-components-at-openpolis.md

         )
 ```

-## What did we discovered about components while developing PCI/PolitikOS?
+## What did we discover about components while developing PCI/PolitikOS?

 ### Popolo